davidissamattos/notare/README.md

 # notare

 A swiss knife utility for handling music score files in the command line.
+The aim of this cli utility is not to write music or to edit/modify music on a note level, but rather to perform bulk and scriptable transformations (e.g. extract metadata/analysis from several files).
+Extract the first 5 measures of 100 files and generate a pdf for then.
+Change the composer of multiple files

-The CLI uses [Google's Python Fire](https://github.com/google/python-fire) for the CLI handling, Pytest for tests and behind the scenes most of the calculations and transformations are done with the excelent music21 library
+The CLI uses [Google's Python Fire](https://github.com/google/python-fire) for the CLI handling, Pytest for tests and behind the scenes most of the calculations and transformations are done with the excelent music21 library.

 ## Installation